rmonnet/glox/README.md

 The lox grammar is defined [here](grammar.md).

-The `lox/lang` package includes the AST (ast.go), the tokens (tokens.go), scanner (scanner.go)
+The `lox/lang` package includes the AST nodes (ast.go), the tokens (tokens.go), scanner (scanner.go)
 and parser (parser.go).
 The scanner takes a script as `string` and returns a slice of tokens (`[]*Tokens`).
 The parser takes a slice of tokens and returns a slice of AST nodes (`[]Stmt`).

 The `lox/interp` package includes the interpreter itself (interp.go) and the resolver (resolver.go).

 The resolver performs static analysis.
-It could be seen as being part of the `lang` package since it checks for compile errors but it is bundled with the interpreter in the original text.
+It could have been part of the `lang` package since it checks for compile errors but it is bundled with the interpreter in the original text.
 It also has one direct call to the interpreter (`Interp.Resolve()`) which makes it dependent on the `interp` package.

 There are unit tests for the low level `lang` package and the interpreter itself.
-The interpreter tests are written as go testable example since it makes it very readable.
+The interpreter tests are written as go testable example since it makes them very readable.
 Each test consists of a lox script and the expected results as `// Ouput:` comments.

 The main deviations from the original java implementation